Hamad bin Suhaim Al Thani

-Sheikh Hamad bin Suhaim bin Hamad bin Abdullah bin Jassim bin Muhammed Al Thani (born 1958 in Doha), is a former government minister of Qatar.
-He is the son of Sheikh Suhaim bin Hamad Al Thani, the granduncle (and father-in-law, through the current Emir's first marriage to Hamad's daughter Sheikha Jawaher bint Hamad bin Suhaim Al Thani) of the current Emir of Qatar, Tamim bin Hamad Al Thani.
+Hamad bin Suhaim Al Thani (born 1958) is a former government minister of Qatar.
+He is the son of Sheikh Suhaim bin Hamad Al Thani, the granduncle of the current Emir of Qatar, Tamim bin Hamad Al Thani and his father-in-law, through Tamin's marriage to Hamad's daughter Sheikha Jawaher bint Hamad Al Thani.

 Biography

 He studied at the Royal Military Academy Sandhurst.